Houdini 21.0 Nodes Copernicus nodes

 camera_ref

-The camera, which provides a position and a projection from world space to image space, as well as an imaging plane.
-This is used to determine the view ray for each output pixel.
+An optional camera layer that provides a position and a projection from world space to image space (see Spaces), as well as an imaging plane.
+This determines the view ray for each output pixel.

 density

-The density VDB to integrate.
-Can be either Float VDB or Vector VDB.
+The density VDB to integrate, which is either a Float or Vector VDB.

-Instead of using the camera_ref input, these inputs can be used to explicitly provide a ray origin and direction for each output pixel.
+Instead of using the camera_ref input, this layer provides a ray direction for each output pixel.

 Outputs

-Either the integral, transmittance, minimum or maxmimum, depending on which operation was selected.
-Each output pixel corresponds to a ray.
+The computed integral, transmittance, minimum, or maximum value (based on the set Operation).
+Each output pixel corresponds to a view ray.

 See also